nyublockchain/nyublockchain.github.io/content/future_talks/09-27/index.md

 ---
-title: Liquid Crypto Markets and Venture Investments
+title: Permissioned vs Permissionless Blockchains: Tradeoffs in Trust and Performance

 summary:
 abstract:

 # Talk date
-date: "2024-09-27T12:30:00Z"
+date: "2024-10-03T12:30:00Z"
 all_day: False

 # do NOT alter this.
 publishDate: "2024-01-01T00:00:00Z"

 # aray of names for author
-authors: [Ayesha Kiani]
+authors: [Hanna Halaburda, Yannis Bakos]
 tags: []

 # Is this a featured talk? (true/false)